vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.md

 <section v="sec 12" />

-Moreover, if detection of evidentiality was nonconstitutive; then, with respect to the evidentiality detector; believing its content—including the relevent inferential sign, target, and entailment relation—would, in turn, depend on detecting *it's* evidentiality.
-And, insofar as this too would proceed nonconstitutively, it would trigger a regress in the direction of both process and result.
+Moreover, if detection of evidentiality was external; then, with respect to the evidentiality detector; believing its content—including the relevent inferential sign, target, and entailment relation—would, in turn, depend on detecting *it's* evidentiality.
+And, insofar as this too would proceed externally, it would trigger a regress in the direction of both process and result.
 If this were so, we could not detect evidentiality at all.
-As such, we can also prove by reductio that detection of evidentiality is constitutive.
+As such, we can also prove by reductio that detection of evidentiality is internal.

 <section v="sec 13" />